Monkee-Boy/mbGuides/general/git.md

 Always remember to attach a commit message to every single commit and be as descriptive as possible in what was done in that commit.
 This helps a lot with diff, reverting, and overall code reviews.

 The first message should always be short and to the point.
+Think of this as a summary of your commit.

 ```
 git commit -a -m "Updated jQuery to v2.0."
 ```

-When you need to elaborate on your commit you can attach a second message to be more descriptive and go into as much detail as you need.
+When you need to elaborate on your summary you can attach a second message to be an extended description and can go into as much detail as you need.

 ```
 git commit -a -m "Refactoring calendar plugin." -m "Removed duplicated functions in controller, added more descriptive comments, fixed SQL query on edit, and added caching."